Sherlock Holmes Was Right – We Need to Become Movement Detectives.

-We rarely debrief what we could have done differently or what was missing in the event of a reinjury.
+We also might avoid a good post-mortem or a debrief to determine what we could have done differently in the event of a reinjury.
 Instead we chalk it up to bad luck.

 Let‘s take a second to ideate grandly with a look into the future.

-Just a heads up – Norman can already predict to within a few weeks when someone had an ACL injury.
-The more data he‘s fed, the better his predictions.
-This opens up huge potential for us because Norman can tell us whether an athlete is tracking according to expectations, behind expectations, or ahead of expectations, and he can do this based on the objectively determined information that is recorded from our everyday movements.
+Just a heads up – Norman can already predict when someone had an ACL injury to within a few weeks.
+The more data it is fed, the better the predictions.
+This opens up huge potential for us because Norman can tell us whether an athlete is tracking according to expectations, behind expectations, or ahead of expectations, and it can do this based on objectively determined information that is recorded from our everyday movements.

 This will no doubt be a huge revolution in the world of physical medicine and rehabiliation.